What is a shotgun clause

 A shareholder-director may be approached by a third party willing to buy the company at a much higher price than the shareholder would have to buy out the other investors.
 He or she could keep the offer secret, exercise the shotgun provision, and profit greatly.

 Knowing that a fellow shareholder cannot run the business by himself or herself (for instance, following accident or inheritance) can allow another to take advantage of that situation and trigger the shotgun clause at a lower price than if the shareholder was able to run the company.
 The price of the shares then becomes heavily influenced by each shareholders' inability to run the company, not the performance of the company.

 Shotgun clauses favour shareholders with access to finance

 Buying out other investors may not be possible if one shareholder does not have the cash to do so.
 So the clause might not be triggered unless the one triggering it knows that he or she has the cash to buy out the other, and the other has the cash to buy out him or her.

 Alternatively, he or she might trigger it knowing that the others might not be able to buy out him or her at any price she offers - giving him or her an advantage in being able to buy the others out at a "lower than true value" price.

 Or more than one might have access to finance, but one at a preferential rate of interest to the others.
 Provided all can run the business effectively, the 'winner' is the one with access to the best rate of finance, not the one who is best placed to run the company.

 Should you include a shotgun clause in your shareholders' agreement

-At Net Lawman, our belief is that shotgun clauses are not in the interests of most shareholders, which is why we don't include them in our agreements.
+At Net Lawman, our belief is that shotgun clauses are not in the interests of most shareholders, which is why we don't include them in our shareholder agreement templates.